How to set up a squid proxy with multiple IPs

 acl localnet src 192.168.0.1/32 # Notation

-Configure Additional IPs in Squid
+Configure Additional IPs in Squid Proxy

-TO configure any additional IPs you have to add a section for each IP.
+To configure any additional IPs you have to add a section for each IP.
 In the squid.conf file you will see the following section;

 acl myip_51_xxx_xx_15 myip 51.xx.xx.15